faridcher/ml-course/README.md

 ## Introduction

 This is the R equivalent version of all assignments of the online machine learning course (MOOC) offered by Stanford university and instructed by [Andrew NG](http://www.andrewng.org).
 The course materials including lectures and presentation PDFs, can be downloaded all at once from [Coursera website](https://class.coursera.org/ml-003/lecture).
+The course [wiki page](https://share.coursera.org/wiki/index.php/ML:Main) is accessible too.

 One can solve the assignment and pass the quizzes and earn a certificate from [Coursera](https://www.coursera.org/learn/machine-learning).
 This repository is the an attempt to bring this excellent online course to the great community of R users.
 Assignments can be submitted directly from R.